IIIF/api/source/api/image/2.0/compliance.md

 If a client requests a size or region outside these parameters then the image server _MAY_ reject the request with an error.

-Servers indicate compliance with level 1 by including the following header in IIIF responses:
+Servers _MUST_ indicate compliance with level 1 by including the following header in IIIF responses for images:

 ```
 Link: <http://iiif.io/api/image/{{ page.major }}/level1.json>;rel="profile"
 ```
 {: .urltemplate}

-Servers indicate compliance with level 2 by including the following header in IIIF responses:
+Servers _MUST_ indicate compliance with level 2 by including the following header in IIIF responses for images:

 ```
 Link: <http://iiif.io/api/image/{{ page.major }}/level2.json>;rel="profile"